Advanced Metering Infrastructure

 Yes, we anticipate that an “opt out” option will be available as part of our program.

 AMI deployment by SJW is subject to CPUC review and approval.
-While we won’t know the results of CPUC’s assessment of this business case for months, we are excited about the possibilities for our customers!
+While we won’t know the results of CPUC’s assessment of this business case until early 2021, we are excited about the possibilities for our customers!
 To stay informed about AMI and for other water news and service information, follow SJW on Instagram, Twitter and Facebook.